flash62au/WiTcontroller/README.md

 ## Change Log

+### V1.81
+- Show the battery status on the Start, SSID browse, Wit browse and Shutdown screens.

 ### V1.80
 - Added ``RESTORE_ACQUIRED_LOCOS`` option.
 If this option is enabled, and you have deliberately disconnected or slept the device (extra menu ``#96`` or ``#97``), then the next time you connect the device it will try to load the previously acquired locos.